mrcavalcanti/mosaicoo/docs/sources/troubleshooting/diagnostics.md

 ./grafana-server -profile -profile-addr=0.0.0.0 -profile-port=8080
 ```

-Note that `pprof` debugging endpoints are served on a different port than the Grafana HTTP server.
+Note that `pprof` debugging endpoints are served on a different port than the Mosaicoo HTTP server.

 You can configure or override profiling settings using environment variables: